Bios-Marcel/stasi-blog/DOCS.md

 ## Best practices

+### Headings

+For headings, you should use standard HTML tags `h1` to `h6`.
+Note, that each page, whether article or custom page, will automatically render the page title as an `h1` heading.
+Therefore all content headings should be `h2` or smaller.

+If you use headings in your HTML, they will automatically be augmented with an anchor (`a`) to allow jumping directly to a heading.

 ### Image loading

 If you want to add images to your posts, try loading them lazily, as it